Engbenjamin/Process_Document_Final_Draft/README.md

 ---
 ## Professional Engagement and Industry Literacy
+Navigating the transition from graduation to industry relies heavily on mapping current commercial market demands and engaging with the regional engineering community.
+Tracking active hiring trends and technological shifts across local aerospace or electronics firms provides the targeted insights needed to drive productive networking conversations and secure informational interviews with industry insiders.

 ### Industry Trends
 #### Subscribe to Club Newsletters
 Clubs like the IEEE have online newsletters that cover topics such as the latest university research, product spotlights, jobs, and the engineering workplace.

-Subscribe to the IEEE newsletter at spectrum.ieee.org/Newsletters/ and have them delivered to your email.
+Subscribe to the IEEE newsletter at spectrum.ieee.org/Newsletters and have them delivered to your email.

 #### Search Job Boards For Electronics Engineering Roles
 Job boards are a invaluable look at the current job market for Electronics Engineers.
 Job descriptions provide details on high-demand skills, knowledge, software, and tools.
 One can tailor their educational experiences towards their future role and industry.